There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 - Kadence Blocks Pro – access to premium blocks for Gutenberg blocks plugin by Kadence

-- Kadence Membership – access to all premium plugins and themes, including Kadence Theme Pro, Kadence Blocks Pro and all Kadence add-ons
+- Kadence Bundles – access to all premium plugins and themes, including Kadence Theme Pro, Kadence Blocks Pro and all Kadence add-ons

 - Kadence Add-ons – access to individual tools/plugins for extra functionality, for example sliders